mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 There's a big burst of applicants, and then while I'm processing them, people keep applying.
 And then when I finally hire someone, I still have to follow up with everyone I didn't choose while simultaneously onboarding and training the new hire.

-So, next time I hire, I just have to revisit these beautiful and informative graphs.
+So, next time I hire, I just have to revisit these beautiful and informative graphs to remind myself that I'll need lots of spare bandwidth to tackle this.

 ## Wrap up